cloudwego/cloudwego.github.io/content/en/docs/kitex/Best Practice/usage_attention.md

 ### How to handle

-**Option 1: Update the KiteX tool and regenerate the code (supported in v1.3.1 or later)**
+**Option 1: Update the Kitex tool and regenerate the code**

-The thrift code generation tool, thriftgo, in KiteX generates a separate DeepEqual method for each struct to avoid using reflection.
+The thrift code generation tool, thriftgo, in Kitex generates a separate DeepEqual method for each struct to avoid using reflection.

 > Additionally, a [pull request](https://github.com/apache/thrift/pull/2307) has been submitted to the Thrift official repository to address this issue, and it has been merged.